piperhaywood/commonplace-wp-theme/README.md

 # Commonplace WordPress theme

 This is a simple, translation-ready WordPress theme that came about after conversations with designer [Bec Worth](http://www.youwouldlovethis.com/) about the usefulness of a Commonplace Book and what it could feel like on the web.
 Technically, it borrows heavily from my Notebook theme.
-Most text is typeset in [Work Sans](http://weiweihuanghuang.github.io/Work-Sans/), a variable grotesque designed by Wei Huang.
-Code is set in variable [Source Code Pro](https://fonts.adobe.com/fonts/source-code-pro).
-Thanks to [Sam Baldwin](https://sambaldwin.info/) for a lot of typesetting assistance.
+Most text is set in the variable versions of [Source Serif Pro](https://github.com/adobe-fonts/source-serif-pro) and [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) with appropriate fallbacks for Chinese and Japanese characters.

 This is a WIP! 🚧 Currently in use on [piperhaywood.com](https://piperhaywood.com).
 Please feel free to raise an issue if you notice anything weird.